Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

    liyuanshuo@aoifolution:~$ cd ..

    ```
-   `cd` means `change current directory`, and `..` means the parent directory of the current.
+   `cd` means `change current directory`, and `..` means the parent directory of the current one.

-   `cd` is the **command** part of this command line, it is the core of each command and it tells the computer what function you want to use. `..` is the **Arguments** part, it goes after the command to tell the computer the objects that you want to function on.
-It can be files, path, directory or others.
+   `cd` is the **command** part of this command line, it is the core of each command and tells the computer what function you want to use. `..` is the **argument** part, it goes after the command to tell the computer the objects that you want to function on.
+It can be files, paths, directories, or others.
    <br><br>

-   >TASK: Now try to find out where are you now
+   >TASK: Now try to find out where you are now.

-   >TASK: List all files and folder in the current directory
+   >TASK: List all files and folders in the current directory.
    <br>

-   **Voilà**, you can see every users on Aoifolution and each person have one home directory.
-You could find yourself and maybe other peoples' name in it.
+   **Voilà**, you can see every user on Aoifolution, and each person has one home directory.
+You might find yourself and maybe other people’s names in it.
    <br><br>

 ### ***D. When were they here?***

-   If you want to know infomation about them and their directory, you can try:
+   If you want to know more information about the files and their directory, you can try:
    ```bash
    ls -l
    ```
-   Here, `ls -l` shows more detailed **l**ong format of the files and folders, including permission, owner, size and so on.
+   Here, `ls -l` shows more detailed **l**ong format of the files and folders, including permissions, owner, size, and so on.

-   `-l` is the options/flags of the command.
-It modify the details of the command.
-It could be a single letter such as  `-l` or a full word   `--all`.
+   `-l` is the **options/flags** of the command.
+It modifies the details of the command.
+It could be a single letter, such as  `-l`, or a full word `--all`.

    >NOTE: **command, arguments and options/flags constitute most of command lines.
 You can chech how to use a command by `<command> --help` or `<command> -h` or `man <command>` (man means manual) to read the manual**